gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

 The same object will appear also in the `credentials` section for the respective service in the `VCAP_SERVICES` environment variable in bound applications.
 You can find some examples below.

 #### SBSS
+**Note**: SBSS support will be removed on 01/25 following SBSS deprecation by XSUAA.

 SBSS (Service Broker Security Support) can generate, store, and verify usernames and passwords in a secure way.
 It is accessed via the SQL API.